apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the older application's assets into the top-level `www` directory.
 Where applicable, further details about upgrading to 3.0 are available in the Platform Guides.
-Once you upgrade to the `cordova` command-line interface, the more time-consuming procedures described there are no longer relevant.
+Once you upgrade to the `cordova` command-line interface and use `npm update` to stay current, the more time-consuming procedures described there are no longer relevant.